Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 L1 Norm measures the absolute value of distance a and b
 ### L2 Regularization (weight decay)
 L2 Norm is the Euclidean Distance.
 It is the square root of the sum of the squares.

+## Feature Engineering
+"It is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data."
+Dr. Andrew Ng

 ## Glossary